Dimeiza/BeatEditor_ForBoxVR/doc/manual.md

 * And If click specific row of segment table before press 'play' button, BeatEditor will play from near this segment.

-* These functions is simplified simulater of BoxVR during beat editing.
+* These functions are simplified simulater of BoxVR during beat editing.
 You can check a result of editing beat file.

 ### 4. Edit beat file